crux82/nn-ebd/README.md

 This is the list of configuration parameters, with their explanation, found in the configuration file "config.py", located in the root directory.
 Remember to modify them appropriately before executing the code:

-* `root_path`: Parameter for setting the path to the project's root directory, i.e. the 'RAI' directory.
-It must be written like this `"C:/Users/.../RAI"`.
+* `root_path`: Parameter for setting the path to the project's root directory, i.e. the 'nn-ebd-main' directory.
+It must be written like this `"C:/Users/.../nn-ebd-main"`.
 * `SEED`: Parameter used to set the seed of the experiment, represented by an integer.
 Its purpose is to make reproducibility of results possible.
 * `dataset_name`: Parameter for setting the dataset to be used during the experiment.
 The following values are allowed: 'german_credit', 'compas', 'adult', 'credit_card', 'law_school'.
 * `active_ef`: Parameter for choosing the truth-makers that make up the ethical ontology.
 It must be a list consisting of the names of one or more truth-makers, as indicated below: